 4. The Doc installed the rear Firestryker extinguisher next to the air compressor cylinder.
 Brian from ORS suggested the location; and I thought it was a good suggestion, so I used it.
 You can see the air compressor bracket created a little space between it and the window that I can use for storage.
 Still working out what to put there.
 In the image there is a red Drifta Power Towel Dispenser and the other canvas bag has a 240 volt extension cable.
 When camping I can hang the Drifta towel dispenser from the roof shelf.
 That worked out nicely!
 Finally, the tie down rings will be re-installed where you see the bolt and washer on the bracket, so I can use the raised tie down points on both sides of the car.

-7. Used my rear power outlet to recharge the car tracker battery, which normally lasts around 6 months.
+POWER TO THE CAR TRACKER 7.
+Used my rear power outlet to recharge the car tracker battery, which normally lasts around 6 months.
 Worked out how to lay permanent power to the tracker, if needed.

-8. Removed the jack and stowed it in the rear drawer.
+REAR JACK 8.
+Removed the jack and stowed it in the rear drawer.
 The jack keeps working loose.

 The build is coming together nicely now.

-The Travel Buddy was never part of the build, until The Doc fitted the rear roof shelf and thought of this upgrade.
+TRAVEL BUDDY NOT PART OF THE ORIGINAL BUILD The Travel Buddy was never part of the build, until The Doc fitted the rear roof shelf and thought of this upgrade.
 It offers some great options when driving around for better meals.
-When driving long stints The Doc tends to eat take away, now he can cook my own food.
+When driving long stints The Doc tends to eat take away, now he can cook his own food.

-Building the fridge slide is the next to do.
+TO DO Building the fridge slide is the next to do.
 After that a visit to Expedition HQ for the final work and then off the remote Channel Country in South West Queensland and the dinosaurs in June.

-The Doc just did a short trip with an empty oven on.
+UPDATE The Doc just did a short trip with an empty oven on.
 The Doc will place some insulation over the top of the oven, between the oven and the roof shelf.
 He wants to minimize heat transfer to the shelf.
 He is glad he did this test before using the oven in anger for 2-3 hours, there was more heat and heat transfer than he was expecting.

 The Doc thinks over time the heat transfer to the shelf needs to be monitored.
 Reminded once again why The Doc does a shake down test after an install.
 A few tweaks and she will be good to go.